Registration as Foreign Employer in Germany for remote workers

 - In EU cases, net dividends can be disbursed tax free from Germany according to the EU regulation 90/435/EC (mother-daughter directive).

-- In all other cases, net dividends may be disbursed at a preferential low withholding tax rate according to the tax treaty in place. - At your foreign parent company, you can treat the setup cost towards forming your new German company as an investment (legal fees from our cooperation partner Liesegang & Partner mbB law firm, notary public fees).
+- In all other cases, net dividends may be disbursed at a preferential low withholding tax rate according to the tax treaty in place. - At your foreign parent company, you can treat the setup cost towards forming your new German company as an investment (legal fees from our cooperation partner Liesegang & Rössel GmbH & Co.
+KG law firm, notary public fees).
 Our fees forthe tax registration, ongoing monthly service, and annual closing & tax return preparation are charged after the German company’s formation and can therefore be treated as ordinary business expenses of the new German company.

 - Tax-effective lease, loan and employment agreements are possible, even with the shareholders